imagej/imagej.github.io/_pages/plugins/siox.md

 **Premises:**
 In order to call the plugin, you need to have at least one **RGB color image** open.

-After clicking on {% include bc content='Plugins | Segmentation | SIOX: Simple Interactive Object Extraction'%}, the image will be embedded into the plugin GUI.
+After clicking on {% include bc path='Plugins | Segmentation | SIOX: Simple Interactive Object Extraction'%}, the image will be embedded into the plugin GUI.

 **Step 1:** Initial Segmentation.
 Paint the regions of interest (ROIs) corresponding to the foreground and background.
 Select any of the ROI tools and mark the areas you consider foreground and background.
 To segment multiple objects, select "Allow multiple foreground components"